 Fortunately, all of the above-mentioned complications can be resolved by a single player: mobile back end as a service or MBaaS.
-If you are unfamiliar with MBaaS, it is a relatively new model that is used to design mobile apps and web applications and connects applications with APIs and backend cloud storage.
+If you are unfamiliar with MBaaS, it is a relatively new model that is used to design mobile apps and web applications and connect applications with APIs and backend cloud storage.
 MBaaS can help you to avoid writing a lot of unnecessary code.
 Google Firebase and AWS Mobile are some examples of MBaaS Providers.

 Testing and Development Tools

 Usually, an iterative model is used to create mobile apps.
 Following this approach, an MVP (minimum viable product) is released first that encompasses all the major functionalities and features.
 New features are added and bugs are resolved in the form of future releases.

 However, this approach is highly dependent on a framework that offers code deployment and testing.
 When the app is updated regularly, the deployment, testing, and development team do not have enough time.
 Thus, automation becomes mandatory and calls for the use of tools and practices like DevOps.

 You can use DevOps with the help of multiple frameworks like that of the AWS DevOps framework.
 DevOps provides continuous delivery and integration along with test and deployment automation.